Endometrial ablation is a procedure designed to destroy the uterine lining (endometrium).

 If freezing your eggs or embryos isn’t an option, you may decide to use an egg donor and a surrogate to conceive.
 If you can choose to delay the procedure until you have children, you might want to do so.
 Adoption is also a consideration.

 Weighing these options, as well as the need for the procedure, may feel overwhelming.
-Talking to your doctor about your feelings may be beneficial.
+Talking to your healthcare provider about your feelings may be beneficial.
 They can recommend a counselor or therapist to help you process and provide you with support.

-In an endometrial ablation, your doctor first inserts a slender instrument through your cervix and into your uterus.
-This widens your cervix and allows your doctor to perform the procedure.
+In an endometrial ablation, your healthcare provider first inserts a slender instrument through your cervix and into your uterus.
+This widens your cervix and allows them to perform the procedure.

 This can be done in one of several ways.
-Your doctor’s training and preferences will direct which of the following they will use:
+Your healthcare provider’s training and preferences will direct which of the following procedures they’ll use:

 Freezing (cryoablation): A thin probe is used to apply extreme cold to your uterine tissue.
-Your doctor places an ultrasound monitor on your abdomen to help them guide the probe.
+Your healthcare provider places an ultrasound monitor on your abdomen to help them guide the probe.
 The size and shape of your uterus determines how long this procedure lasts.

 Heated balloon: A balloon is inserted into your uterus, inflated, and filled with hot fluid.
 The heat destroys the uterine lining.
 This procedure typically lasts from 2 to 12 minutes.